jack-javiro/Elevator-Pinch/README.md

 The Step() methods is to big and yet too simple, needs refactoring to be more robust and split in to separate methods.

 Even thought there are a few unit test, they are too simple and do not have great coverage.

+Also, having Task.Delay through the code is something I would never normally do.